3-Step workshops transforming academic anxieties into healing, writing prosperity, and publishing.

 Claiming

-Learn how to ground your research in your own core perspectives and how to own what you have to say rather than writing in reaction to how you think academic gatekeepers might judge your work.
+Learn how to affirm the purpose of your own research and the fullness of your ideas rather than hiding behind the voices of other scholars and reacting to how you think academic gatekeepers might judge your work.

 Framing